m-lab/website/README.md

 ### Pre-commit Hook

-Local Developers should also install the pre-commit hook that comes packaged with this repository that will alert and automatically remove trailing whitespaces to minimize git diff noise.
-In order to install the pre-commit hook, run the following command to create a symbolic link:
-``ln -s ../../pre-commit .git/hooks/pre-commit``.
+Local Developers should also install the pre-commit hook that comes packaged with this repository that will alert about any trailing whitespaces to minimize git diff noise.
+In order to install the pre-commit hook, run the following command to create a symbolic link: ``ln -s ../../pre-commit .git/hooks/pre-commit``.

 ### HTML Compression